9/9

 Sending From a Distance?
 Put These in the Delivery Notes.

-Most orders to this postcode come from interstate or down south, which means the florist is working off your notes, not local knowledge of the address.
+Most orders to this postcode come from interstate or down south, which means the florist is working off your notes and not local knowledge of the address.
 For a hospital, include the patient's full name and ward.
 For a home or an aged-care address, a mobile number for someone there helps, and for the gated retirement estates a gate code saves a wasted trip to the keypad.
+One more that only matters here: if the address is on the North Shore, say so, because it changes which run it goes on.
 Order before 2pm today and the flowers are at their door in Port Macquarie this afternoon.

 Feefo Trusted Service Award 2026